Updated: January 15, 2019

 Everyone lands on the app stores: organic, cross promotion & paid traffic.
 While all installs happen within the store, people behave differently before choosing to install or to drop.

 Developers spend millions of dollars driving traffic to the app stores, just to discover that the majority of visitors don’t install despite making it all the way to the store.
-A better version of your App Store page can double your conversion rates & significantly cut the cost of user acquisition.
+A better version of your App Store page can double your conversion rates (CVR) & significantly cut the cost of user acquisition (UA).

 One of our major learnings from analyzing visitor engagement in app stores is that we can classify visitors into 2 major groups based on their behavior patterns: